benhodgson87/pupular/README.md

 SACHEL,M,2007,Shih Tzu,10016,10/19/2023,12/28/2025,2023
 ```

-The processing script correctly turns this into a single entry.
+The processing script outputs this as a single entry.

 ```json
 {